Gyuri1/Duo_devices/README.md

 `python duo_get_devices.py >devices.txt`

-You can DELETE the Duo registered devices using this script:
+You can DELETE the Duo registered device where `phone_id` is the device ID:

 `python duo_delete_device.py phone_id`